-The audit work planned for 2012/13 has informed the Head of Audit's opinion on the internal control environment that exists within the Council.
+The audit work planned for 2015/16 has informed the Head of Audit's opinion on the internal control environment that exists within the Council.
 The Head of Audit reports his overall opinion to the Audit & Accounts Committee on an annual basis.

-Under the Code of Practice for Internal Audit in Local Government in the United Kingdom 2006, the Head of Internal Audit (HIA) should provide a written report to those charged with governance.
-This is timed to support the Annual Governance Statement, which is also being presented to this Committee for review by Members before being signed off by the Leader of the Council and Chief Executive.
-The Head of Internal Audit should give an opinion on the overall adequacy and effectiveness of the organisation's internal control environment.
+The Head of Internal Audit provides this written report to those charged with governance which gives an opinion on the overall adequacy and effectiveness of the organisation's internal control environment.
+This is timed to support the Annual Governance Statement, which is also being presented to this Committee for review by Members before being signed off by the Chair of Audit & Accounts, the Monitoring Officer, the Leader of the Council and the Chief Executive.

 Management is responsible for the system of internal control and should set in place policies and procedures to help ensure that the system is functioning correctly.
-Internal Audit review, appraise and report on the The Head of Audit's overall audit opinion is based on the work undertaken by internal audit in 2012/13.
+Internal Audit review, appraise and report on the effectiveness of financial and other management controls.

+The Head of Audit's overall audit opinion is based on the work undertaken by internal audit in 2015/16.
 The reporting of the incidence of significant control failings or weaknesses has also been covered in the progress reports to the Committee on Internal Audit's progress against the annual audit plan.

-Basis For Opinion
+Basis for Opinion